home-assistant/home-assistant.io/source/_integrations/ecobee.markdown

 ## Notifications

 The `ecobee` notify platform allows you to send notifications to an ecobee thermostat.
-For each thermostat found a `notify` entity will be added.
+For each thermostat found, a `notify` entity will be added.

 Example service call: